Aden Durde: Flash de la courneuve

-In 2009, he joined the Flash de la courneuve in France, and played under Patrick Esume as head coach.
+In 2009, he joined the La Courneuve Flash in France, and played under Patrick Esume as head coach.

 Coaching career

 London Warriors

-From 2011 to 2016, Durde served as the defensive coordinator for the London Warriors.
+From 2011 to 2014, Durde served as the defensive coordinator for the London Warriors.

 Dallas Cowboys (first stint)

 From 2014 to 2015, Durde served as a coaching intern with the Dallas Cowboys through the NFL fellowship program.

 NFLUK

 Durde served as the head of football development at NFLUK from 2015 to 2018.

 Concerned about the lack of a defined route into the league for players who did not go to high school or college in the United States, Durde worked alongside another British ex-NFL player - Osi Umenyiora - to create a training program and set-up meetings and try-outs with NFL teams.
 The initial iteration of this training camp in 2016, featured a small number of specifically selected football players who were currently playing amateur football in Europe.
 The training program came with the support of the NFL and was the subject of a 12-episode documentary series produced by NFL Films titled "NFL Undiscovered".
 Following the success of the program the NFL created the International Player Pathway Program in 2017.